caewok/fvtt-elevated-vision/README.md

 You can upload an image file and set it as the elevation data for the current scene using the upload button.
 Use `canvas.elevation.importFromImageFile` and provide the method a file location in the console to trigger the change manually.
 It is using [PIXI.Extract](https://pixijs.download/release/docs/PIXI.Extract.html), and so recognizes various image formats, such as "image/webp" or "image/png".

 Currently, image data is written to and read from the red channel, with values assumed to be integers between 0 and 255.
 Essentially, it is a "bump" map.
-These values are then scaled for a given scene's elevation settings.
-(Currently set manually but a future update should allow the GM to set the scene's elevation minimum and step size in scene settings.)
+These values are then scaled for a given scene's elevation settings, configurable in the scene settings.

 It is likely that the channel used will change in the future.
-Ultimately, I would like to allow for ["normal maps"](https://www.cgdirector.com/normal-vs-displacement-vs-bump-maps/).
+Using a depth map and integrating with Foundry's depth usage is a possibility.
+Ultimately, I would also like to allow for ["normal maps"](https://www.cgdirector.com/normal-vs-displacement-vs-bump-maps/).
 At the moment, however, Foundry lighting is not set up to take advantage of normals for a given map (outside of maybe [Ripper's 3d Canvas](https://theripper93.com/)).

 ## Undo and delete